heroku/heroku-buildpack-clojure/README.md

 projects containing a project.clj file, though it may be an older revision than current master.

-This repository is made available so users can fork for their own needs and contribute patches back as well as for transparency.

 ## Usage

 Example usage for an app already stored in git: